-Determining how you're going to pay for a college or university education is often more difficult than getting accepted by the admissions office.
-Tuitions have increased exponentially, outpacing wage growth, making it very difficult for students to afford a post-secondary education.
-This is compounded by the increased competition among schools within a globalized society.
-Those who are not fortunate enough to afford college often seek scholarships and need-based financial aid, but not everyone qualifies for those types of assistance and must take out student loans instead.
+Determining how you're going to pay for college can be difficult.
+Tuitions have increased exponentially, outpacing wage growth.
+This makes it very difficult for students to afford a post-secondary education.
+The increased competition among schools within a globalized society compounds this.
+Those who cannot afford college often seek scholarships and need-based financial aid.
+Not everyone qualifies for those types of help and must take out student loans instead.

-While private student loans are available from a number of financial institutions, most are offered by the federal government.
-The main types of federal student loans include Perkins loans, Stafford loans, GradPLUS loans, and PLUS loans for parents.
-Consolidation loans also are available to help students combine multiple loans into one monthly payment.
+Private student loans are available from several financial institutions.
+Yet, the federal government offers most loans.
+The main types of federal student loans include Perkins loans and Stafford loans.
+Other popular options include GradPLUS loans and PLUS loans for parents.
+Consolidation loans are also available.
+These can help students combine many loans into one monthly payment.

 College Athletes and the Law